romkatv/powerlevel10k/README.md

 * Can be used as a single or double-lined prompt (see screenshots below)
 * Several built-in color configurations to choose from

-**If you would like an OMZ theme that provides most of the same features but doesn't require Powerline fonts, check out the sister font, [hackersaurus](https://github.com/bhilburn/hackersaurus).**
+**If you would like an OMZ theme that provides some of the same features but doesn't require Powerline fonts, check out the sister font, [hackersaurus](https://github.com/bhilburn/hackersaurus).**

-These screenshots should give you an idea of what `powerlevel9k` looks like:
+Here are some screenshots of `powerlevel9k` with default settings:

 ![](http://bhilburn.org/content/images/2014/12/powerlevel9k.png)